0xthem7/Quotes/Quotes.md

-Use- “If you don’t like the hand that fate’s dealt you with, fight for a new one.” – Naruto Uzumaki
+- “If you don’t like the hand that fate’s dealt you with, fight for a new one.” – Naruto Uzumaki
 - "The greatest glory in living lies not in never falling, but in rising every time we fall." -Nelson Mandela
 - "The way to get started is to quit talking and begin doing." -Walt Disney
 - "If you look at what you have in life, you'll always have more.
 If you look at what you don't have in life, you'll never have enough. " -Oprah Winfrey